masaki-furuta/webapp-always-on-top/README.md

 # Always on top Windows

-Chrome extension to keep on top active windows
+Chrome webapp to keep on top active windows

 ## LICENSE